akjoshi/linkedsdg/README.md

 1. Login to containers.officialstatistics.org using your credentials: `docker login containers.officialstatistics.org -u [username] -p [your-token-from-gitlab]`

 2. Build the test containers: `docker-compose build`.
 If you have not rebuilt these containers recently, you may want to consider running them with the `--no-cache` option at the end.
-Note that this optino will force the build to take a very long time, but it will rebuild everything from scratch.
+Note that this option will force the build to take a very long time, but it will rebuild everything from scratch.

+NOTE: The Nginx proxy container requires the HOST_URL as a build arg.
+This means that if you deploy to a new domain, you need to pass this new build arg into the container at build time.

 3. Push them to the registry: `docker-compose push`.